ddiogoo/dsa/README.md

-# algorithms-theory-and-practice
+# Algorithms Theory and Practice

 Algorithms implemented based on the book Algorithms: Theory and Practice by Thomas H. Cormen